Rembrandt’s Eyes by Simon Schama

 Between Father and Son: Family Letters by V.S.
 Naipaul

-Dead Center: Clinton-Gore Leadership and the Perils of Moderation by James MacGregor Burns, by Georgia J. Sorenson
+Dead Center: Clinton-Gore Leadership and the Perils of Moderation by James MacGregor Burns and Georgia J. Sorenson

 Vote.com by Dick Morris